townewgokgok/slack-status/README.md

 # Configure your settings

-Your settings file is saved at `$HOME/.slack-status.settings.yml`.
+Your settings file will be saved at `$HOME/.slack-status.settings.yml`.

 Please